Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Introduction

 In contrast to the aforementioned advances and to the best of our knowledge, this exposition is the first one that studies approximation techniques for a pointwise tracking optimal control problem involving a semilinear elliptic PDE.
-In what follows, we list, what we believe are, the main contributions of our work: \begin{itemize} \item[$\bullet$] \emph{Existence of an optimal control:} Assuming that $a = a(x,y)$ is a Carath\'eodory function that is monotone increasing and locally Lipschitz in $y$ with $a(\cdot,0) \in L^2(\Omega)$, we show that our control problem admits at least a solution; see Theorem \ref{thm:existence_control}. \item[$\bullet$] \emph{Optimality conditions:} We obtain first order optimality conditions in Theorem \ref{thm:optimality_cond}.
-Under additional assumptions on $a$, we derive second order necessary and sufficient optimality conditions with a minimal gap; see section \ref{sec:2nd_order}.
-Since the cost functional of our problem involves point evaluations of the state, we have that $\bar p \in W_0^{1,r}(\Omega) \notin H_0^1(\Omega) \cap C(\bar \Omega)$, where $r<d/(d-1)$.
-This requires a suitable adaption of the arguments available in the literature \cite[section 6]{MR3586845}, \cite{Troltzsch}.
-The arguments in \cite[section 6]{MR3586845} utilize that $\bar p \in W^{2,p}(\Omega)$ with $p>d$. \item[$\bullet$] \emph{Convergence of discretization and error estimates:} We prove that the sequence $\{ \bar u_h \}_{h>0}$ of global solutions of suitable discrete control problems converge to a solution of the continuous optimal control problem.
-We also derive a nearly-optimal local error estimate in maximum--norm for semilinear PDEs in Theorem \ref{thm:error_estimates_state}, which is instrumental for proving that the error approximation of the control variable converges with rate $\mathcal{O}(h|\log h|)$, when measured in the $L^2$-norm.
-The analysis involves estimate in $L^{\infty}$-norm and $W^{1,p}$-spaces, combined with having to deal with the variational inequality that characterizes the optimal control and suitable second order optimality conditions.
+In what follows we list what, we believe, are the main contributions of our work: \begin{itemize} \item[$\bullet$] \emph{Existence of an optimal control:} Assuming that $a = a(x,y)$ is a Carath\'eodory function that is monotone increasing and locally Lipschitz in $y$ with $a(\cdot,0) \in L^2(\Omega)$, we show that our control problem admits a solution (Theorem \ref{thm:existence_control}). \item[$\bullet$] \emph{Optimality conditions:} Under additional assumptions on $a$, we obtain first order optimality conditions in Theorem \ref{thm:optimality_cond} and second order necessary and sufficient optimality conditions with a minimal gap in section \ref{sec:2nd_order}.
+Since the cost functional of our problem involves point evaluations of the state, we have that $\bar p \in W_0^{1,r}(\Omega) \setminus (H_0^1(\Omega) \cap C(\bar \Omega))$, where $r<d/(d-1)$.
+This requires a suitable adaption of the arguments available in the literature \cite[section 6]{MR3586845}, \cite{Troltzsch}: the arguments in \cite[section 6]{MR3586845} utilize that $\bar p \in W^{2,p}(\Omega)$ with $p>d$. \item[$\bullet$] \emph{Convergence of discretization:} We prove the existence of subsequences of global solutions of suitable discrete problems that converge to a global solution of the continuous control problem.
+We also prove that continuous strict local solutions can be approximated by local minima of discrete problems. \item[$\bullet$] \emph{Error estimates:} We obtain a nearly--optimal local error estimate in $L^{\infty}$ for semilinear PDEs (Theorem \ref{thm:error_estimates_state}).
+This estimate is instrumental to derive error estimates for the solution schemes that we propose (Theorems \ref{thm:control_estimate}, \ref{thm:control_estimate_improved}, \ref{thm:control_estimate_var1}, and \ref{thm:control_estimate_var}).
+The analysis involves estimates in $L^{\infty}$-norm and $W^{1,p}$-spaces, combined with having to deal with first and second order optimality conditions.
 This subtle intertwining of ideas is one of the highlights of this contribution. \end{itemize}